 I’m currently a research fellow at the Science Policy Research Unit, University of Sussex.
 Before that, I was a lecturer in the Science Communication Group at Imperial.
 I’ve also taught at UCL and spent some time at American University in DC.
-This is very much my personal blog though.
+However, this is very much my personal blog.

-My research tends to focus on the media representation of science and public engagement with research and technology.
-I write about all sorts of issues though.
+My work as an academic tends to focus on the politics of science technology.
+I write about all sorts of things here though.
 The picks on the ‘writing’ page should give a flavour.

 I also like to knit and take photos of trees.
-I live by the seaside.
 If you’re really nosy, you can read my contribution to Ed Yong’s On the Origin of Science Writers thread.

 If you need to contact me, my gmail address is the same as the URL here.